-Singapore Public Holidays in 2020 — How to Maximise All 7 Long Weekends
+Singapore Public Holidays 2020 — How to Maximise All 7 Long Weekends in 2020

 Fortunately, 2020 is shaping up to be a very good year, public holidays-wise.
-We’re getting 7 long weekends next year, which totally makes up for the pathetic 3 long weekends we got in 2019.
+We’re getting 7 long weekends in 2020, which totally makes up for the pathetic 3 long weekends we got in 2019.

 Not only that, but it’s also possible to squeeze out at least 3 or 4 few week-long breaks with minimal use of your annual leave.
 Let’s dive into the complete list of Singapore public holidays in 2020, and how to maximise them.